dasteihn/minifftw/README.md

 - Numpy C-header files
 - MPI implementation (i.e. openMPI) with header files

 OpenMP (without 'I') is **not** required, as this wrapper uses the FFTW with POSIX threads.

 On a typical linux distro, the required packages might be called:

-- libfft3-mpi-dev
+- libfftw3-mpi-dev
 - python3-numpy
 - libopenmpi-dev

 ## Building

 ### Conventional Targets

 - `make normal` for a wrapper around the serial FFTW
-- `make mpi` for a wrapper around the MPI-FFTW, usable i.e. on clusters
+- `make mpi` for a wrapper around the MPI-FFTW

 ### Linux Clusters